levtelyatnikov/EGG_GAE/README.md

 CUDA_VISIBLE_DEVICES=<GPU_ID> python run.py
 ```

+### Configs

+Please refer to the `configs/defaults.yaml` file for more details on the available configuration options.

+Additional
+To understand the structure see [hydra](https://hydra.cc/docs/tutorials/basic/your_first_app/config_groups/).
+dataset.yaml and model.yaml consist of dataset_type and model_type keys respectively.
+Through keys values pl pipline is configured.

+Configure all parameters through .yaml file with integrated [wandb](https://docs.wandb.ai/)

 ## Adding Tabular Dataset

-To add a tabular dataset, modify `data_prep/upload.py` and update the `loader` function.
+To add a tabular dataset, modify `data_prep/upload.py` and update the `loader` and `upload_data` function.
 The output of the `loader` function is:
 - `X`: observation features
 - `y`: observation labels

+In the `upload_data` function, it is necessary to add a dictionary with the parameters of the tabular dataset (see the code for examples)

 ## Logger
 Login to your `wandb` account, running once `wandb login`.